If you’ve gotten yourself into a financial hole for whatever reason and are looking to get out of debt, it’s important to have a plan.

 Now that you’ve done the legwork to make sure you’re paying as little interest as possible on your debt, you’ll want to revisit that list of debts you created in Step 1.
 If you were able to lower any of your interest rates or take advantage of a balance transfer offer, you’ll want to update your balances, rates and minimum payment information and add any new creditors to make sure your list is accurate.

 Once that’s done, you’ll want to make sure that your debt payoff is included as a line item in your family budget.
 If you don’t have a budget, we have a step-by-step guide to creating one here.

 Your budget will show you how much money you have left each month after paying your expenses: You should use at least some of that money to pay down your debt.
 The worksheet can give you an idea of how long it might take you to pay off your debt at your current rate and how you could shorten that amount of time by cutting some expenses, adding some income, or both.

 5. Set a Debt Payoff Goal

-Next, you’ll want to set a goal for yourself regarding when you want to pay off your debt.
+Next, you’ll want to set a goal for when you want to pay off your debt.
 This is a critical step, says money expert Clark Howard, because without a goal there’s no accountability.

 “It’s like when someone says, ‘You know, I really should be saving money,’ and they’re guilt-tripping themselves.
 Let’s say that they make enough money and they should be saving money, but they’re not: They’re not going to change their behavior unless they have a goal.
 So you have to set a goal.”